AnggaR96s/Reforestation/README.md

-## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.